 Make sure that you have the correct mobile phone number and e-mail address in the common contact register.
 The central and local government uses the information the common contact register to notify you of decisions and other important letters that are sent to you online.

 Have you opted out of digital communication?

 Norwegian public authorities may send you important notices and messages even if you have opted out of the digital communication scheme.
-You may receive these notices via your mobile phone number or e-mail address registered in the Contact and Reservation Register.
+You may receive these notices via your mobile phone number or e-mail address registered in the common contact register.

 It is therefore important that you keep your digital contact information updated.

 Is your contact information registered on other persons than yourself?

 If you have registered your mobile number or your e-mail address on other persons than yourself, it is important that you notify these persons about information that is ment for them.

 This may be family members or persons you are appointed as guardian for.